 While the 1976 version of TSCA did contain language instructing EPA to consider the costs and benefits of regulating, it did not explicitly require the agency to conduct a formal cost-benefit analysis before regulating a toxic substance.
-Reagan's Executive Order 12,291, however, was crystal clear on the matter.
+The Reagan's Executive Order 12,291, however, was crystal clear on the matter.
 It required all "major" agency rules, defined as those with more than \$100 million in annual economic effects, to include a regulatory impact analysis assessing the costs and benefits of the rule.
+The costs are considered as the costs and benefits of the rule.

 At the time EPA officials began drafting the asbestos regulation, many of those in charge of the rulemaking were opposed to allowing cost-benefit analysis to play a large role in environmental regulation.
-For example, the head of EPA's Office of Pesticides and Toxic Substances, Jack Moore, argued to his superiors that:
+To For example, the head of EPA's Office of Pesticides and Toxic Substances, Jack Moore, argued to his superiors that: